 – Dimitri Mikhalchuk, Co-founder and CRO of Teslasuit.

-However, the costs associated with the technology is projected to decrease and more industries such as automotive, manufacturing, healthcare, education, rehabilitation, and many others are expected to incorporate virtual reality and haptic technology driving such technology to grow in an exponential way.
+However, the costs associated with the technology are projected to decrease, and more industries such as automotive, manufacturing, healthcare, education, rehabilitation, and many others are expected to incorporate virtual reality and haptic technology driving such technology to grow exponentially.
 Within this revolution, wearable clothing is going to play a paramount role.